Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-03-17** : 🔥 ***SDXL-lightning support*** 🔥 : Adding the 4 steps SDXL-lightning LoRA to all supported modules.
+Selecting this LoRA model for generation will reduce of 60% the time required to create an SDXL image.
+Also improving management of LoRA models in the UI, with smarter trigger words handling.

   * 🆕 **2024-03-14** : 🔥 ***Adding Photomaker to Photobooth module*** 🔥 : Renaming **IP-Adapter FaceID** module to **Photobooth**, as it now can handle [Photomaker](https://huggingface.co/TencentARC/PhotoMaker) too, which also allow use of SDXL models for generation.

   * 🆕 **2024-03-13** : 🔥 ***Adding LCM model to PixArt-alpha module*** 🔥 : Adding a new PixArt-Alpha model : [PixArt-alpha/PixArt-LCM-XL-2-1024-MS](https://huggingface.co/PixArt-alpha/PixArt-LCM-XL-2-1024-MS).
 Like all LCM models, this one is much faster than PixArt-alpha native ones, and can generate quality contents in only 4 steps.